notturingtested/notabee-kubernetes/README.md

   * The code you will be dealing with in the frontend is in the `frontend/src` directory
   * Specifically, the `frontend/src/App.vue` and `frontend/src/components` files
   * On the frontend we use the [Vue Apollo](https://apollo.vuejs.org/guide/apollo/) library to connect to our GraphQL backend
+  * All of the components used here come from the [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/) framework library

 GraphQL can be difficult to understand.
 We've provided a playground for you at `localhost:3000/graphiql` where you can test out GraphQL queries and mutations.